“Men should stop fighting amongst themselves and start fighting insects.”Biologist Luther Burbank.

-Spiders are creepy, black widows in particular are sinister, and nothing will whip me into an insecticidal frenzy like a thick, greasy trail of ants.
-Yet, I have recently become impervious to the horrors of creeping and crawling things.
-While Fontessa visited us, I spent thirty days sleeping in the sunroom.
+Spiders are creepy, black widows are sinister, and nothing will whip me into an insecticidal frenzy like a thick, greasy trail of ants.
+Yet, recently, I have become impervious to the horrors of creeping and crawling things.
+While Tanya visited us, I spent thirty days sleeping in the sunroom.

 The sunroom hosts six oversized and under-insulated windows, a leaky door to the backyard and the grand entrance for all living things with more than two legs—the dog door.
-The dog door combined with following my mother’s example of shunning pesticides has made our sunroom a resort for the six and eight-legged crowd.
-I never thought much of the scattered insect carcasses in the sunroom until I began sleeping in the room itself.
+The dog door combined with pesticide-free living, has turned our sunroom into a resort for the six and eight-legged crowd.

-An incident with a scorpion occurred during the full moon.
-From the corner of my eye, I saw it scrabble from Misty’s water bowl to the middle of the room.
-I stealthily fetched the dust mop to whisk it safely out the back door, but my efforts were useless.
-After a brief, squeal-inducing excursion over my left little toe, I mashed it repeatedly before it could scramble for the safety of the adjoining library.
+One incident occurred during the full moon as I read short stories.
+From the corner of my eye, something scrabbled from Misty’s water bowl to the middle of the room.
+A scorpion.
+To whisk it safely out the back door, I fetched the dust mop.
+I hate to kill anything (except ants).
+Sadly, my efforts were useless.
+The scorpion took a brief, squeal-inducing excursion over my left little toe, and skittered for the safety of the adjoining library.
+I mashed it repeatedly before it could become a threat to dog or baby.

 The sun spider episode required husband intervention.
-Sun spiders are big, gangly devils that move like the wind.
-I’m not certain if they are poisonous, but they certainly look deadly.
-Anyway, a four inch sun spider zigzagged across the sunroom floor while I tried to coax it out the back door with said dust mop.
-It whizzed up a wall, I smacked at it and it fell on me.
+Sun spiders are great, gangly devils that move like the wind.
+I’m not sure if they are poisonous, but they look deadly.
+Hairy, plump, at least four inches long, a sun spider zigzagged across the sunroom floor, surprising me.
+I’d seen nothing like it—a scorpion-spider mashup with a dash of xenomorph.
+Brrrr.
+But I tried to coax it out the back door with the dust mop.
+With CGI swiftness, it whizzed up a wall, where I smacked at it.
+The sun spider fell on me.
 I shrieked.
-And if sun spiders could shriek, I am certain it shrieked too.
+And if sun spiders could shriek, I am certain it shrieked as well.
+Shaking, I fetched Egor, who removed it with a tissue after a futile (and comical) broom chase.

-Egor removed it with a tissue.
-Brrrr.
-Another night as I read in bed, a rather largish wolf spider skittered up the side of the bed, over the blanket covering my knees and stopped mid-mattress, as if to contemplate the mystery of not making me scream aloud.
-He then dashed away to the wall where he disappeared behind some blinds.
+Another night as I read in bed, a largish wolf spider skittered up the side of my mattress.
+She scurried up the blanket covering my knees and stopped atop them as if to contemplate the mystery of not making me scream.
+Then she hurried away to the wall where she disappeared behind blinds.
+Three days later, she made the same expedition, right over me and my blankets, and vanished under the mattress.
+I rescued the little lady from certain squashing, liberating her in the garage to feast on crickets.
 I laughed.
 I was becoming tougher.
+If I stay here much longer, what courage will I build?
+Or rather, what horrors will the universe send to me next?